All Episodes

 It wasn't the best bill.

-Like you, I've been a big supporter of the Penny Plan for a long time, although I got to imagine now that that plan needs to be the nickel plan or the dime plan or the quarter plan.
+Like you, I've been a big supporter of the penny plan for a long time, although I got to imagine now that that plan needs to be the nickel plan or the dime plan or the quarter plan.

 And I think if they would have held their ground that, you know, Joe Biden had said he wouldn't negotiate and disappeared for 97 days, that would have been Biden's default, not the Republicans' fault.

-They basically abdicated and said, oh, this is a deal between McCarthy and Biden.
+But realize also, if Senate Republican leadership would have weighed in, they basically abdicated and said, oh, this is a deal between McCarthy and Biden.

-Senate Republicans could have made this better but chose not to.
+Senate Republicans could have made this better, but chose not to.

 But let's be very clear for your conservative audience.